Japanese destroyer Asakaze (1922): Construction and career

 Asakaze, built by Mitsubishi at their shipyard in Nagasaki, was laid down on 16 February 1922, launched on 8 December 1922 and completed on 16 June 1923.
 Originally commissioned simply as Destroyer No. 3, the ship was assigned the name Asakaze on 1 August 1928.

 Pacific War

-At the time of the attack on Pearl Harbor on 7 December 1941, Asakaze was part of Destroyer Squadron 5 under Destroyer Division 5 in the IJN 3rd Fleet, and deployed from Mako Guard District in the Pescadores as part of the Japanese invasion force for the Operation M (the invasion of the Philippines), during which time she helped screen landings of Japanese forces at and at Lingayen Gulf.
+At the time of the attack on Pearl Harbor on 7 December 1941, Asakaze was part of Destroyer Squadron 5 under Destroyer Division 5 in the IJN 3rd Fleet, and deployed from Mako Guard District in the Pescadores as part of the Japanese invasion force for the Operation M (the invasion of the Philippines), during which time she helped screen landings of Japanese forces at Lingayen Gulf.

 In early 1942, Asakaze was assigned to escorting troop convoys to Singora, Malaya and French Indochina.
 Assigned to Operation J (the invasion of Java in the Netherlands East Indies), she participated at the Battle of Sunda Strait on 1 March.
 During that battle, she launched torpedoes at the light cruiser HMAS Perth and heavy cruiser USS Houston.